ftmnl/dataharvest2022/README.md

 ## Exercise 2

-Goal: Map all coal power plants and their energy output in your country and compare, if possible, 1999 with 2019, or use another date range.
+Goal: Map all coal power plants and their energy output in your country and compare, if possible, 2013 with 2019, or use another date range.

 Steps:
 1. Data is from Resource Watch.
 You can find the data (csv) [here](https://github.com/ftmnl/dataharvest2022/tree/main/data/global_power_plant_database_v_1_3).
 2. Import csv and use lat and lon columns to make your data spatial.
-3. Import country administrative borders geodatabase [here](https://github.com/ftmnl/dataharvest2022/tree/main/data/WB_Boundaries.gdb).
+3a.
+Import country administrative borders geodatabase [here](https://github.com/ftmnl/dataharvest2022/tree/main/data/WB_Boundaries.gdb).
-4. Filter (using clip or join) power plants from your country.
+3b.
+OR, import US states boundaries here (be mindful of the coordinate reference system!)
+5. Filter powerplants by GWh in 2013 and 2019 (not null values).
-5. Filter two years.
-You can choose to export the csv files and perform your calculation there or use the field calculator provided by QGIS.
+6. You can choose to export the csv files and perform your calculation there or use the field calculator provided by QGIS.
-6. Map the difference: for instance, re-import the result of the calculation from the previous step.
+7. Map the difference: for instance, join the results of the calculation from the previous step.
+8. Classify the data and make a choropleth map